 On January 25th 2022 we organized the kick-off of the Pain & OI project, which is a collaboration between the OIFE and the OIF (USA).
 It includes a group of dedicated professionals who have experience in pain management, pain research and/or pain & OI.
 Originally it was thought to be more of a fixed expert group, but people change jobs, projects and priorities.
 So we have renamed it to an international resource group on pain & OI.
 We have also included some experts on other rare bone conditions than OI.

-At the moment, the resource group includes 27 participants from 11 different countries, covering both pediatric and adult professionals.
+At the moment, the resource group includes ca 30 participants from 12 different countries, covering both pediatric and adult professionals.
 It’s a very multidisciplinary group which include PTs, orthopedic surgeons, endocrinologists, rheumatologists, anaesthesiologists, pain specialists, psychologists, pediatricians, researchers, nurses and a social worker.
-The group also includes three people who have OI themselves.
-In addition we are three representatives from OIFE, who contribute with the perspectives of adults with OI and parents of children with OI.
+The group also includes two professionals who have OI themselves.
+In addition we have representatives from OIFE and the OIF, who contribute with administrative support and input from the perspectives of adults with OI and parents of children with OI

 We have agreed on the common goals:

 - Recommendations on how to assess pain in OI incl. different kinds of pain

 - Recommendations on how to measure pain in OI in the clinic and in clinical trials